4 simple steps to get out of debt fast — no matter how much you owe

 For all the other bills on your list, you’ll just pay the bare minimums until you’ve shrunk the highest interest-rate bill down to zero.
 You’ll repeat this process — of paying off the highest interest rate, then the next, and so on — until all of your debts are paid in full.
 You don’t have to pay anything yet (more on why in a minute).

-Step 3: Save thousands by lowering your interest rate
+Step 3: Save thousands in debt repayments by lowering your interest rate

 What if I said you could save $1,000 (or more) in interest with a 5-minute phone call?

 Would you beg me for the number to dial?

 That’s why I LOVE negotiating interest rates.
 Saving a few percentage points on your credit card bills is the same as putting thousands of dollars back into your pocket.

 My favorite part: you can just pick up the phone and follow this word-for-word script:

 YOU: “Hi, I’m going to be paying off my credit card debt more aggressively beginning next week, and I’d like to lower my credit card’s interest rate.”

 YOU: “I’ve decided to be more aggressive about paying off my debt, and that’s why I’d like to lower the interest rate I’m paying.
 Other cards are offering me rates at half what you’re offering.
 Can you lower my rate by 50 percent or only 40 percent?”

 CC REP: “Hmmm…After reviewing your account, I’m afraid we can’t offer you a lower interest rate.”